- 7,164 Hungry People Fed Last Year.

 - Distributed 244,771 Meals Last Year.

-- $32,428 of Resale Clothing & Household Items distributed to people in need last year.
+- $36,701 of Thrift Store Clothing & Household Items distributed to people in need last year.

 - $25,735 Crisis Funds to Fix Cars or Stop Eviction Last Year.

-- $21,616 Net Profit Resale Store Sales Back to the Pantry Last Year.
+- $21,616 Net Profit Thrift Store Sales Back to the Pantry Last Year.

 Open Door Outreach Center, a 501c-3 tax-exempt nonprofit organization, lives by its mission below: